gabrielmotablima/Artificial_Intelligence/README.md

-# Basic AI Templates
+# Atificial Intelligence

 This repository is intended for basic Artificial Intelligence algorithms that can be used as models.

 Some implementations have been taken from online courses such as "Machine Learning A-Z ™: Hands-On Python and R In Data Science" (from SuperDataScience).

 The folder sequence expected:
-  - Basic AI Templates
+  - Atificial Intelligence
     - Machine Learning
        - Supervised Learning (Basics)
           - Regression